larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   - discussion of subjects unrelated to IETF policy, meetings, activities, or technical concerns;

-  - unprofessional commentary, regardless of the general subject; and,
+  - uncivil commentary, regardless of the general subject; and,

   - announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF.